brianhouk/bluesky-event-sync/README.md

 3. Configure the application by editing the `config/config.json` file.

-4. Set up environment variables for your Bluesky credentials:
+4. Set up environment variables for your Bluesky credentials and other configurations:

 ## Environment Variables
 To avoid storing sensitive credentials in the configuration files, use environment variables.
 Set the following environment variables before running the application:

 - `BLUESKY_DISCOVEROSHKOSH_PASSWORD`: The password for the `discoveroshkosh` Bluesky account.
 - `BLUESKY_WISCONSINEVENTS_PASSWORD`: The password for the `wisconsinevents` Bluesky account.
-- `PROD`: Set this variable to `true` to enable posting to Bluesky.
+- `PROD`: Set this variable to `TRUE` to enable posting to Bluesky.
 If not set, the application will run in dry-run mode and only log the event data.
+- `SKIP_SCRAPING`: Set this variable to `TRUE` to skip the scraping process and only post events from the database.
+- `MAX_POSTS`: Set this variable to limit the number of posts to Bluesky.
+If not set, there is no limit on the number of posts.

 You can set these environment variables in your shell or in a `.env` file if you are using Docker Compose.